 Why clone USB drive to SSD?

-Clone USB drive to disk via AOMEI Backupper
+How to clone USB drive to SSD or HDD via AOMEI Backupper

 Above steps can be used to clone USB drive to another USB drive as well.